On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 15

-Indicator of purulent-septic processes in newborns
+Rate of purulent-septic processes of newborns

 Monthly